anujg0028/Office-Employee-Asset-Management/README.md

 # Office-Employee-Asset-Management
-A REST based app which keep track of company’s assets, their condition, and assign these assets to the company employees
+A REST-based app that keeps track of the company’s assets, and their condition, and assigns these assets to the company employees

+Technologies Used: Java, Spring Boot, JPA, Hibernate, MySQL, REST API